Robin-qwerty/portfolio/README.md

 # portfolio

-My portfolio in the form of a website where I show what education I have done, what I am interested in and good at and some of my projects that I have made.
+Welcome to my portfolio!
+This website showcases my educational background, skills, interests, and highlights some of the projects I've developed done in school or in my free time.

-### Website made in
+## Website made in
-- `HTML`
-- `CSS`
+- frontend: `HTML`, `CSS` and a little bit of `Javascript`
-- `PHP`
+- backend: `PHP` with `MySQL` databases
-- `Javascript`